What is the School Uniform?

 Their own pencil case containing pencils, colouring pencils, a rubber, a ruler, highlighter, scissors, glue stick and a pencil sharpener.

-A water bottle marked with the childs name. which can be refilled at school as requried.
+An unbreakable water bottle marked with the childs name. which can be refilled at school as required.

 Sports equipment as detailed below.